-Network security is a set of measures aimed at protecting the integrity of your network, applications, and data.
+Network security is a set of activities, rules, and processes aimed at protecting the integrity of your network, applications, and data.
 Implementing proper network security measures can keep your network safe and prevent dangerous breaches.

 Unfortunately, only a small percentage of businesses is taking proper network security measures.
 More often than not, companies don’t have time, money, and resources to implement them.

 Before discussing the importance of network security, it’s important to understand how it works.
 No matter how big or small your organization is, network security processes have several layers.
 Usually, network security comes in three formats:

 - Physical measures – practices designed to prevent unauthorized users from gaining access to your network hardware.
 This includes computers, wireless routers, servers, cabling, and the like.
 This layer usually has physical protection, such as locks, security officers, and other options that prevent people from coming into contact with the hardware.

 - Technical measures – these measures are aimed at protecting the data, which is located on travels through the network.
 This includes protecting the information from unauthorized access by both employees and outsiders.